 D-2 PROCEDURE

 Prepare a saturated aqueous solution of the material.
-In a test tube to 1 ml of this solution, add 0.5 ml of Schiff’s reagent and allow to stand for 10 to 15 minutes.
-Compare the colour with that produced by 1 ml of formaldehyde solution corresponding to 0.1 percent of aldehydes, with the same amount of Schiff s reagent under the same conditions.
+In a test tube to 1 ml of this solution, add 0.5 ml of Schiff’s reagent and allow to stand for 10 min to 15 min.
+Compare the colour with that produced by 1 ml of formaldehyde solution corresponding to 0.1 percent of aldehydes with the same amount of Schiff s reagent under the same conditions.
 The colour produced in the test solution shall not be more intense than that in the formaldehyde solution.